sky3d/coffee-pump/README.md

-# coffee-pump
+# Smart Coffee Machine Pump using Raspberry Pi & Ultrasonic HC-SR04 sensor.

-#### Automatic water pump for a coffee machine using the HC-SR04 sensor, Raspberry Pi and Cloud4RPi.
+### Automatic water pump for a coffee machine using the HC-SR04 sensor, Raspberry Pi and Cloud4RPi.

+## How to use

 1. Install dependencies:
     ```sh